Saroj-pradhan/only-practice/README.md

 # only-practice
-this repo is created to practice web development
+this repo is created by saroj pradhan to practice and master web development.

+name : saroj pradhan